 The ASUS EPU utilizes innovative technology to digitally monitor and tune the CPU power supply with improved VR responses in heavy or light loadings.
-It automatically provides power for higher performance or improve efficiency by 7% when the PC is running low intensity applications.
-Working together with AI Gear 3, this can help you attain the best possible power efficiency and energy savings up to 58.6% to help save the environment.
-See page 5-20 for details.
+It automatically provides power for higher performance or improve efficiency when the PC is running low intensity applications.
+Working together with AI Gear 3, this can help you attain the best possible power efficiency and energy savings up to 80.23% to help save the environment.
+See page 5-29 for details.

-With AI Nap, the system can continue running at minimum power consumption and noise when you are temporarily away.
+With Al Nap, the system can continue running at minimum power consumption and noise when you are temporarily away.
 To wake up the system and return to the OS environment, simply click the mouse or press a key.
-See page 5-21 for details.
+See page 5-31 for details.